Commonwealth redress scheme for survivors of institutional child sexual abuse

 Why isn’t the Scheme a national scheme as the Royal Commission recommended?

-In considering how to implement the recommendations of the Royal Commission, the Government has taken into account a range of complex considerations.
-This includes the need to strive for nationally consistent redress for survivors.
+The Government has taken into account a range of complex considerations in considering how to implement the Royal Commission’s recommendations.
+This includes the need to strive for nationally consistent access to redress for survivors.

-A national redress scheme, with an option for states and territories to opt-in on the responsible entity pays basis recommended by the Royal Commission, is the best way of seeking to ensure that survivors across Australia will be able to access redress on an equal basis.
-However, a single national redress scheme can only be established with full cooperative legislative action of the Commonwealth and states and territories.
+A national redress scheme, with states and territories participating on the responsible entity pays basis recommended by the Royal Commission, is the best way to ensure that survivors across Australia can equally access redress.
+However, a single national redress scheme can only be achieved with full cooperative legislative action by the Commonwealth and states, which requires a referral of powers under the Constitution.

-The Government will continue to work with the states and territories and non-government institutions to encourage them to join the Scheme to promote a nationally consistent approach to redress.
+The Government will continue to promote a nationally consistent approach to redress by working with states, territories and non-government institutions to encourage them to participate in the Scheme.

-What happens if an institution refuses to opt-in to the Commonwealth Redress Scheme?
+What happens if an institution refuses to participate in the Scheme?

-The Government is exercising every endeavour to achieve maximum participation in the Scheme, and will be working closely with institutions, including churches and charities over the coming months.
-The Government remains confident that there is a strong willingness from institutions to make amends and participate in a Scheme.
+The Government is exercising every endeavour to achieve maximum participation in the Scheme, and continues to work closely with state and territory governments and non-government institutions, including churches and charities.
+The Government remains confident there is a strong willingness from governments and institutions to make amends and participate in a Scheme.

 How can non-government institutions, for example a church, participate in the Scheme?

-Non–government institutions will be invited to opt-in to the Scheme.
+Non–government institutions have been invited to participate in the Scheme.

 How will redress payments affect Centrelink or other Government payments?

-Redress payments will be exempt from income tax and Commonwealth debt recoveries.
+Redress payments will be non-taxable and protected from Commonwealth debt recovery processes.
 Payments will also be exempt from any income tests that are relevant to other Government payments.

 When will the Scheme commence?